metaplex-foundation/js-examples/getting-started-react-esbuild/README.md

    npm init -y
    ```

-   Once empty npm project is setup, we will setup a basic directory structure with mainly `public` and `src` folder and a config file (`build.js`) which will be used for compiling and bundling the react app with esbuild.
+   Once the empty npm project is ready, we will set up a basic directory structure with mainly `public` and `src` folders and a config file (`build.js`) which will be used for compiling and bundling the react app with esbuild.

    ```
    getting-started-react-esbuild/